-Safeguarding the right to request reasonable accommodations in the workplace means safeguarding the right to current and future employment for people with disabilities.
+Safeguarding the right to request reasonable accommodations in the workplace means protecting the right to current and future employment for people with disabilities.

 The Minnesota Council on Disability brings you the following message from the Minnesota Department of Human Rights:

-Individuals with disabilities have the right to request “reasonable accommodations” from employers that are subject to the Americans with Disabilities Act and/or the Minnesota Human Rights Act.
+Individuals with disabilities can request “reasonable accommodations” from employers subject to the Americans with Disabilities Act and the Minnesota Human Rights Act.

 If you have a disability that affects your risk for contracting COVID-19 or being harmed if you do contract the virus, you have the right to request a reasonable accommodation from your employer.

 Generally, people with an underlying health condition (compromised immune system, currently or recently pregnant, heart disease, lung disease, etc.) can request a reasonable accommodation.
-For a comprehensive list of underlying health conditions, please visit the Minnesota Department of Health’s website.
+Please visit the Minnesota Department of Health’s website for a comprehensive list of underlying health conditions.

 Examples of reasonable accommodations include, but are not limited to: